Skip to main content

 Top tips for where to stay, what to bring, what to splurge on and more

 If your family has tots or teens or everything in between, a family trip to Disneyland is a rite of passage.
 We’ve gathered tips from recent visitors so you can make the most of your family’s visit.
-As you plan your trip to the Magic Kingdom or are just thinking about when is the right time, read on for our top 10 tips to ensure your visit is as enchanting as you dreamed — and that your kids come home with happy memories, no matter their age.
+As you plan your trip to the Magic Kingdom or are just thinking about when is the right time, our top 10 tips will ensure your visit is as enchanting as you dreamed — and that your kids come home with happy memories, no matter their age.

-Redmond mom of three and Disney super-fan Pam McBain was recently at the park with her youngest son and a group of friends.
+Redmond mom of three and Disney super-fan Pam McBain was at the park with her youngest son and a group of friends.
 She said that purchasing the Genie+ feature every day was worth it for her family and friends, for access to faster meal service and to save photos.
 But if you have older kids, she also recommends using the single rider lines for popular rides.
 These lines move quickly compared with regular lines and are free.

 The downside of the Disney app and Genie+, besides cost, is that it will use up your phone’s battery quickly.
 There are very few places to recharge a phone in the park, so I’ve purchased a compact portable charger for each member of our family.
 You can also purchase portable chargers in the park.